Boyle Somerville: Retirement and death

 Somerville retired on 2 August 1919.
 After his retirement he returned to the family home at Castletownshend, near Cork in Ireland.
 During his retirement He continued to work for the Admiralty, in the Hydrographic Department and on the Tidal Committee, and published several books including Ocean Passages for the World in 1923.
 He also published articles describing his surveying experiences in Blackwood's Magazine.
 He continued to be active in archaeology, publishing his last paper in 1931.

-Somerville was killed on the evening of 24 March 1936.
+Somerville was killed on the evening of 24 March 1936 by the Irish Republican Army (IRA).
 He went to answer a knocking at the front door.
 "Are you Mr Somerville?"; "I am Admiral Somerville."
 He was then shot five times through the glass-panelled front door.
-A note was left saying that "This British agent has recruited 52 boys to the British Army in the past few months".
-IRA chief of staff Tom Barry was involved in authorising the shooting.
+A note was left saying that "This British agent has recruited 52 boys to the British Army in the past few months".IRA chief of staff Tom Barry was involved in authorising his killing.
 The family rejected the claim that he recruited for the armed forces, saying that he merely gave references to young people who called to the family door and asked for a reference.
 The mention of the British Army in the note led to suspicions that the target was in fact his Army brother who lived close by, and was more prominent and a much more likely target.
 The admiral was an Irish language speaker, and he was a "nationalist".
 Somerville's killing was one of the events that led the de Valera government to ban the IRA (18 June 1936).
 IRA leader Tom Barry stated in an interview in later years that the shooting was a mistake in that he was only meant to have been taken hostage.

 Somerville was the younger brother of the novelist and artist, Edith Somerville, who finished his biography of William Mariner for its posthumous publication.
+His brothers included Colonel Thomas Cameron Fitzgerald Somerville, and Colonel John (J.A.C.
+Somervell), both Commandants of The Royal Military School of Music at Kneller Hall.
 He is buried in St. Barrahane's Church in Castletownshend.